 Course encompasses basic pharmacological principles and classes of drugs.
 Prerequisites: SPM 527, SPM 528, SPM 595A, and SPM 595B.

 621 Clinical Pharmacology (3)

-Comprehensive study of medical immunology, medical bacteriology, medical mycology, medical virology and medical parasitology.
-The courses survey the interaction between the human host and the pathogens, characteristics of pathogens, epidemiology, pathogenesis of disease, and treatment.
-Anti-infective agents are also discussed, including modes of action, spectra of activity, and specific mechanisms of resistance.
-SPM 624 has lecture and laboratory/case presentation meetings.
-Prerequisites for SPM 623: SPM 527, 528, 550, 590.
-Prerequisites for SPM 624: SPM 623.
+Medical Microbiology II is a comprehensive study of medical immunology, medical bacteriology, medical mycology, medical virology, and medical parasitology.
+The course surveys the interaction between the human host and the pathogens, characteristics of pathogens, epidemiology, pathogenesis of disease, laboratory diagnosis, prevention, control of disease, and treatment.
+Anti-infective agents are also discussed including modes of action, spectra of activity, and specific mechanisms of resistance.
+Prerequisite: SPM 623.

 This course presents the macroscopic structure of the lower extremity using a combination of systemic and regional approaches.
 Emphasis is placed on the correlation between anatomical structure and function on the one hand, and clinical and imaging applications on the other.